DFE-Digital/publish-teacher-training/docs/api.md

   records](#retrieving-records)
 * It provides the capability outlined above for [retrieving changed records](#retrieving-changed-records).
-* Results are sorted by `changed_at` with the oldest update first, then by `course_id` ascending.
+* Results are sorted by `updated_at` with the oldest update first, then by `course_id` ascending.

 ### Example HTTP Requests